TheOddler/aplai/report/report.md

 * What is/are the most difficult puzzle(s) for your programs?
 Can you explain why this is the case?
 * alle XXX onder tables vervangen met actual table references D:

+3.3.1:

+* Explain which constraints you use and how they are expressed in your program.
+Are the constraints active or passive ones? -> Wat is het verschil?
+* Discuss the impact of the dierent search strategies.

+3.3.2:

+* 3. Describe how you deal with constraint propagation, and what kind(s) of propagation you support.
+Are the constraints passive or active?
+Try to have active constraints if possible.
+* 5. Propose some additional constraints that may speed up solving, and implement a at least 2 of them. -> Wat bedoelt ze hier mee?
+Gaat over Shikaku, 2 extra constraints? :/